Skip to the main content.

 1. eCommerce audits and code reviews: These are essential assessments of your site’s code quality, including your core files, theme structure, security, site speed, and more.

-Outside of these core eCommerce solutions, we offer extra services such as UX and conversion rate audits, Magento-optimized hosting, site security, and performance monitoring.
+Outside of these core eCommerce solutions, we offer extra services such as UX and conversion rate audits, Magento-optimized hosting, accesibility, site security, and performance monitoring.

-We also look at each client as a long-term partner; the majority of our clients remain with us for years after their initial project is complete.
+We look at each client as a long-term partner; the majority of our clients remain with us for years after their initial project is complete.

 In the next sections, we’ll walk you through our exact methodology and work process.